zeeshankhan-05/uiuc-study-space-finder/docs/setup-instructions.md

 ### 1. Navigate to the Map

-- Open your browser and go to `http://localhost:3000`
+- Open your browser and go to `http://localhost:5173`
-- Click on "Map" in the navigation
+- The main page shows the interactive campus map

 ### 2. Select a Building